heartpoints/heartpoints.org/README.md

 1. There exists a heartpoints.org organization
 2. The organization contains a project named heartpoints-org
 3. As an admin within the organization
-    1. Create a service account "cicd" with the Kubernetes Engine Admin and Service Account User roles.
+    1. Create a service account "cicd".
 At the time of this writing, the generated account email is: cicd-353@heartpoints-org.iam.gserviceaccount.com.
 Important: if you recreate this service account, you must update `cicdServiceAccountEmail()` within heartpoints.sh.
+Make sure the service account has the following permissions:
+        * Kubernetes Engine Admin
+        * Service Account User
+        * Storage Admin
     2. Create an IAM for mchen@heartpoints.org with the "Owner" permission
 4. Generate JSON key and place at the root of this repo.
 Add to gitignore.
 5. Run `./heartpoints.sh createGKECluster`